 Ample resources with required expertise are available to support the product.

 The project is short.

-The advantage of waterfall development is that it allows for departmentalization and control.
+The advantages of waterfall development are that it allows for departmentalization and control.
 A schedule can be set with deadlines for each stage of development and a product can proceed through the development process model phases one by one.